-The spotlight installed on the roof of the unit is controlled by the toggle switch on the dash.
+The optional spotlight may be installed on the roof of this unit and is controlled by the toggle switch on the dash.
 The light can be turned on or off and can be moved in various directions.

 ICC Flasher

 On the dash you will find a switch labeled "ICC Flasher."
 This switch is a momentary type of switch.
 This means it is only active while the switch is being pressed.
 It enables the driver to communicate with other traffic by flashing the clearance and side lights of the coach.
 If the lights are on, it will turn them off.
 If the lights are off, it will turn them on.